Gibsons Wildlife Rehabilitation Centre

 About the Wildlife Centre

-Gibsons Wildlife Rehabilitation Centre is a non-profit, registered society, that admits into care wild birds and small mammals which are in distress.
-Each year we receive hundreds of calls on behalf of injured and orphaned wildlife.
-We provide for the animal’s every need including feeding, watering, daily cleaning and medicating (if necessary).
+Up until December 31, 2024, we admitted into care wild birds and small mammals which were in distress.
+Each year we received hundreds of calls on behalf of injured and orphaned wildlife and provided for the animal’s every need including feeding, watering, daily cleaning and medicating (if necessary).

 Each day humans are taking more and more from wildlife.
 Help us give something back.